Connect with us

 Unique treasures telling stories of ancient civilisations and vanished cultures

-For lovers of history and archaeology, Porto Cervo offers an evocative itinerary that allows you to discover the remains of ancient settlements and immerse yourself in the charm of its remote past and the history of a unique place in the world.
-Here is a short guide for you.
+For history and archaeology enthusiasts, Porto Cervo offers a fascinating itinerary that allows you to explore the remains of ancient settlements and immerse yourself in the rich fascination of its remote past.
+A unique opportunity to rediscover the history of a place that, with its unparalleled beauty, also recounts the millenary tradition of a mysterious and fascinating Sardinia.
+Here is a guide to discover some of the most evocative archaeological sites in and around Porto Cervo.

 Parco archeologico Arzachena (ph.
 Dario Garofalo)

-The ideal starting point is the Albucciu nuraghe.
-Nestled in a landscape of vineyards and fields used for grazing, just two and a half kilometers away from the town of Arzachena, the Albucciu nuraghe represents one of the most characteristic and relevant examples of “corridor” building, also called protonuraghe, i.e., the ancestors of nuraghi, although the truncated-ogival roofs are affected by the later tholos building technique.
-Dating from the Middle Bronze Age (15th century B.C.), the nuraghe is hidden in a jagged grove of wild olive trees and Mediterranean scrub.
-The peculiarity, which differentiates it from various nuraghi in the area, is the construction technique.
-The massive granite blocks were carefully set against a massive pale granite rock that forms part of the masonry of the main building, as well as a predominant part of the entire nuraghe.
-Among the most important artifacts the site has yielded are a gammata hilt dagger, a bidder's statuette, and a bronze storage room.
-The objects allow the Albucciu Nuraghe to be dated between the end of the Middle Bronze Age and the Iron Age (c.
-1400-650 B.C.).
-In addition to the nuraghe, the archaeological area also includes the remains of circular huts 80 meters from the complex, the remains of the Giants' tomb known as Tomba Moro.
-Not far away is also the nuragic temple of Malchittu.
+The ideal starting point for a trip to discover the ancient history of Porto Cervo is the Albucciu Nuraghe.
+Nestled in a landscape characterised by vineyards and pasture fields, and located only two and a half kilometres from the centre of Arzachena, this nuraghe represents one of the most significant and fascinating examples of ‘corridor’ buildings, also known as protonuraghi.
+These buildings, considered to be the ancestors of the nuraghi, have truncated-ogival roofs that already show the influence of later construction techniques, such as the tholos construction.
+It dates back to the Middle Bronze Age (15th century B.C.) and is hidden among groves of wild olive trees and typical Mediterranean scrub.
+One of the distinguishing features of the Albucciu Nuraghe is its construction technique: the massive granite blocks were placed with great precision, juxtaposing a large light-coloured granite rock that forms a fundamental part of the masonry of the main building and the entire complex.
+Among the most significant artefacts found at the site are a gammata hilt dagger, a bidder's statuette and a bronze hoard, which allow us to date the nuraghe between the end of the Middle Bronze and the Iron Age, approximately between 1400 and 650 BC.
+The archaeological area includes not only the nuraghe, but also the remains of circular huts and, 80 metres from the complex, the Tomb of the Giants, known as the Tomba Moro.
+Not far from the site is also the small nuragic temple of Malchittu, another extraordinary example of ancient architecture that further enriches the area's archaeological heritage.

 Complesso di Nuraghe Albucciu